aws-samples/aws-migops-guidance/User Guide/migration-journeys.md

 | Completed | This status marks the journey as complete\. |
 | Creation failed | This status indicates that there was an error that prevented the successful creation of the journey\.
 If you see this status, delete the journey\. |

+## Copying a journey<a name="journey-copy"></a>

+The following procedure shows you how to create a copy of a migration journey\.
+The copy that you create will have the same phases, modules, tasks, subtasks, task dependencies, acceptance criteria, and tools as the original journey\.
+In the copy, all the phases and modules will be in scope and the status of all the tasks will be `Planned`\.
+Attachments, assignees, and comments won't be included in the copy\.

+1. Open the AWS MigOps console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.

+1. In the left navigation pane, choose **Migration journeys**\.

+1. In the list of migration journeys, choose the name of the journey that you want to copy\.

+1. Choose **Actions**, then choose **Copy journey**\.

+1. Specify a different name for the copy if you don't want it to have the name that AWS MigOps suggests\.

+1. You can optionally specify a description and a completion date for the copy\.

+1. Specify the migration space in which you want to place the copy\.
+You can choose an existing migration space or create a new one\.

+1. Choose **Copy**\.

 ## Updating a journey<a name="journey-updates"></a>

-The following procedure shows you how to update the status, description, and target date of a migration journey\.
+The following procedure shows you how to update the status, description, and completion date of a migration journey\.

 1. Open the AWS MigOps console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.